jkkummerfeld/text2sql-data/README.md

 }

 @inproceedings{data-restaurants-original,
-  author    = {Giordani, Alessandra and Moschitti, Alessandro}, title     = {Automatic Generation and Reranking of SQL-derived Answers to NL Questions}, booktitle = {Proceedings of the Second International Conference on Trustworthy Eternal Systems via Evolving Software, Data and Knowledge}, year      = {2012},
+  author    = {Alessandra Giordani and Alessandro Moschitti}, title     = {Automatic Generation and Reranking of SQL-derived Answers to NL Questions}, booktitle = {Proceedings of the Second International Conference on Trustworthy Eternal Systems via Evolving Software, Data and Knowledge}, year      = {2012},